Multiplicities of Jumping Numbers: Special Case: Monomial Ideals

 \section{Special Case: Monomial Ideals}

-In this section, we derive an explicit formula for the multiplicities and Rees coefficients (Theorem \ref{monomial}) of an arbitrary cofinite monomial ideal (See Definitions \ref{multidef} and \ref{rhocdef}).
-In particular, we see that the Rees valuations are always positive in this case (Corollary \ref{anotcor}).
+In this section, we derive an explicit formula for the multiplicities of jumping numbers and Rees coefficients (Theorem~\ref{monomial}) of an arbitrary cofinite monomial ideal (See Definitions~\ref{multidef} and \ref{rhocdef}).
+In particular, we see that the Rees coefficient is positive for the class of any jumping number in this case (Corollary~\ref{anotcor}).